JoshMiles/tccsite/docs/P02/20-to-29-Case-Files/21-File-Notes/14-TE_S_RESPONSE_TO_DEFENSE_MOTION.md

 - It was such an incredibly menacing stare - so much that he commented about it to both Susann and other office staff.
 - Susann denied Alan had ever physically abused her, but said that Alan could be emotionally threatening to her.
 - Susann indicated to Ely that Alan could be very aggressive to her by getting in her face and confronting her.
-- A couple of weeks after this hearing, Laurie Ummel filed a Notice of Immediate Withdrawal as Alan's attorney.
+- A couple of weeks after this hearing, Laurie Ummel filed a Notice of Immediate Withdrawal as Alan's attorney. ^y2lmy

 - Alan represented himself for approximately 1 ½ months, but nothing really transpired.
 - Trial date for dissolution was set for 11/8/2012.
-- However, on 9/21/2012, Sabrina Layman filed a Notice of Appearance indicating she was Alan's new attorney.
+- However, on 9/21/2012, Sabrina Layman filed a Notice of Appearance indicating she was Alan's new attorney. ^t02-n
 - Layman requested and received a continuance on the trial date to 5/16/2013, so she could become acquainted with the case.

-- However, on 11/7/2012 Alan fired Layman and hired a 3rd attorney, Brook Goddard.
+- However,<span style="background:rgba(240, 200, 0, 0.2)"> on 11/7/2012 Alan fired Layman and hired a 3rd attorney, Brook Goddard</span>.
 - Goddard filed a Motion with the Court seeking to have a Guardian Ad Litem (GAL) on 11119/2012.
-- Alan contended the GAL was necessary to investigate the parenting of the parties and the welfare of the children.
+- <span style="background:rgba(240, 200, 0, 0.2)">Alan contended the GAL was necessary to investigate the parenting of the parties and the welfare of the children. </span>
-- Ely felt this was odd, as Alan had not previously mentioned any concerns about Susann's parenting.
+- <span style="background:rgba(240, 200, 0, 0.2)">Ely felt this was odd, as Alan had not previously mentioned any concerns about Susann's parenting.</span>

 - On 12/3/2012, a Commissioner heard the Motion to Appoint a GAL and she did not find any evidence to appoint a GAL.
 - In addition, the Commissioner awarded Susann $500 in attorney fees as a result of having to defend the motion.

-- Alan then filed a Motion for Reconsideration to the Commissioner on 12/13/2012.
+- <span style="background:rgba(240, 200, 0, 0.2)">Alan then filed a Motion for Reconsideration to the Commissioner on 12/13/2012. </span>
-- Alan provided a declaration at this time, claiming he went to a psychiatrist and reported his own observations/concerns.
+- <span style="background:rgba(240, 200, 0, 0.2)">Alan provided a declaration at this time, claiming he went to a psychiatrist and reported his own observations/concerns. </span>
-- Alan claimed that as a result of his discussions, the psychiatrist raised concerns that Susann may have sexually abused their 6 year old daughter.
+- <span style="background:rgba(240, 200, 0, 0.2)">Alan claimed that as a result of his discussions, the psychiatrist raised concerns that Susann may have sexually abused their 6 year old daughter.</span>
-- Alan also said, "Susann is very much in need of psychiatric evaluation and the children need to be protected.""
+- <span style="background:rgba(240, 200, 0, 0.2)">Alan also said, "Susann is very much in need of psychiatric evaluation and the children need to be protected."</span>
-- Ely felt that Alan was engaging in 'double hearsay' with no real evidence and this showed Ely how 'outrageous" Alan had become in trying to convince the court.
+- <span style="background:rgba(240, 200, 0, 0.2)">Ely felt that Alan was engaging in 'double hearsay' with no real evidence and this showed Ely how 'outrageous" Alan had become in trying to convince the court.</span>
-- Ely felt Afan was willing to do anything to try and get the court to listen to him.
+- <span style="background:rgba(240, 200, 0, 0.2)">Ely felt Alan was willing to do anything to try and get the court to listen to him</span>.
-- On 1/10/2013, the Commissioner denied Alan's Motion for Reconsideration.
+- <span style="background:rgba(240, 200, 0, 0.2)">On 1/10/2013, the Commissioner denied Alan's Motion for Reconsideration.</span>

-- On 1/10/2013 Susann sent an email to Ely advising Alan had called with a proposal to "give his children their family back."
+- <span style="background:rgba(240, 200, 0, 0.2)">On 1/10/2013 Susann sent an email to Ely advising Alan had called with a proposal to "give his children their family back."</span>
-- Susann said, "Essentially, he wants to move back in."
+- <span style="background:rgba(240, 200, 0, 0.2)">Susann said, "Essentially, he wants to move back in."</span>
-- To Ely, this confirmed to him that Alan was making up stories about Susann in his declaration in order to win in court.
+- <span style="background:rgba(240, 200, 0, 0.2)">To Ely, this confirmed to him that Alan was making up stories about Susann in his declaration in order to win in court. </span>
-- Ely asked why would a person who truly believed that his wife had sexually abused his daughter turn around in a couple of weeks and ask to reconcile with his wife.
+- <span style="background:rgba(240, 200, 0, 0.2)">Ely asked why would a person who truly believed that his wife had sexually abused his daughter turn around in a couple of weeks and ask to reconcile with his wife.</span>

 - On 1/11/2013, Alan filed a Motion of Revision of the Commissioners Ruling on the issue of appointment of a GAL.
 - The Motion for Revision was scheduled for hearing on 1/25/2013.